cudmore/triggercamera/docs/docs/dev.md

 Once netatalk is installed, the Raspberry will show up in the Mac Finder 'Shared' section

     sudo apt-get install netatalk

+When you mount the pi on OSX, it will mount as 'Home Directory' and the space ' ' will cause problems.
+Change the name to something like 'pi3'.

+See [this blog post][afpmountpoint] to change the name of the mount point from 'Home Directory'.

 ## Make the Pi send email with IP on boot

 Create an executable python script to send en email with IP.
 An example [startup_mailer.py][startupmailer]